INTRODUCTION TO MICROSCOPY AND MICROSCOPES

 - A fluorescent microscope is an optical microscope that uses fluorescence or phosphorescence to investigate the microbes.

-- In this the specimens stained with fluorescent dyes like Auramine, Acridine orange etc. are exposed to a light of shorter wavelength – UV light or X-rays – results in the emission of longer wavelength visible light.
+- In this the specimens stained with fluorescent dyes like Auramine, Acridine orange etc. are exposed to the light of shorter wavelength – UV light or X-rays – results in the emission of longer wavelength visible light.

 - This can be of two types –